On De Giorgi's lemma for variational interpolants in metric and Banach spaces: The metric case

-The cornerstone of the proof that, as $\tau \downarrow 0$, (a subsequence of) the sequence $(\wt u_\tau)_\tau$ converges to a curve of maximal slope is the discrete estimate obtained by applying De Giorgi's estimate \eqref{eq:I.metrDGLem} to the interpolant $\wt u_\tau$.
+The cornerstone of the proof of the convergence, as $\tau \downarrow 0$, of (a subsequence of) the sequence $(\wt u_\tau)_\tau$ to a curve of maximal slope is the discrete estimate obtained by applying the De Giorgi estimate \eqref{eq:I.metrDGLem} to the interpolant $\wt u_\tau$.
 The next section revolves around the validity of \eqref{eq:I.metrDGLem} as an equality.

-\subsection{Metric energy identity and De Giorgi's estimate: statements and examples}
+\subsection{Metric energy identity and the De Giorgi estimate: statements and examples}

 The following identity was established in \cite[Sec.\,3.1, eqn.\,(3.1.27)]{AmGiSa05GFMS} for the case $\psi(\delta) = \delta^p/p$ and in \cite[Thm.\,4.17]{Miel23IAGS} for general differentiable scalar dissipation potentials $\psi$.